ansible-collections/dellemc.enterprise_sonic/docs/CONTRIBUTING.md

 GPG (GNU Privacy Guard) will be used to sign commits.
 Follow the instructions [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/signing-commits) to create a GPG key and configure your GitHub account to use that key.

-Make sure you have your user name and e-mail set.
+Make sure you have your username and e-mail set.
 This will be required for your signed commit to be properly verified.
 Check the following references:

-* Setting up your github user name [reference](https://help.github.com/articles/setting-your-username-in-git/)
+* Setting up your github username [reference](https://help.github.com/articles/setting-your-username-in-git/)
 * Setting up your e-mail address [reference](https://help.github.com/articles/setting-your-commit-email-address-in-git/)

 Once Git and your GitHub account have been properly configured, you can add the -S flag to the git commits: